- NEW ZEALAND PACIFIC STUDIO HISTORY -

 In mid-2013, curator, writer and arts manager Jodie Dalgleish began to work with the New Zealand Pacific Studio Board to help build a new sustainable model, complete with a organisational plan and marketing plan: these have guided the growth of the centre.
 She worked in a voluntary capacity for over a year.

 In 2015, author and photographer Madeleine Slavick joined the team as Community Programme Manager (16 hrs/wk contract).
-She ran the residency programme; assisted with securing support from various community bodies; and strengthened links with various organisations, such as Aratoi Wairarapa Museum of Art and History, Featherston Booktown, Gottfried Lindauer Studio, Homeprint, King Street Artworks, Kokomai Creative Festival, Toi Wairarapa, Wairarapa Word (Wai Word), and Yarns In Barns.
+She ran the residency programme, assisted with securing support from various funding bodies, strengthened links with various local organisations, and curated the 15th anniversary public programming, including an exhibition with work by 100 artists and writers in residence over the years.
 Her contract ended in February 2017.